andreasdr/minitscript/README.md

 ![LOGO](https://raw.githubusercontent.com/Mindty-Kollektiv/minitscript/master/resources/github/minitscript-logo.png)

-This is the home of MinitScript - the mini C++ transpileable scripting language.
+This is the home of MinitScript - The mini C++ transpileable scripting language.

 This document and repository is WIP.
 Expect a BETA release around 2024-04-01.\
 See section 1.3. for 1.0 BETA release TODO list.